 Keep in mind that franchisees have different skill sets and educational backgrounds.
 The success of some franchisees doesn’t guarantee success for all.

 Franchisors may ask you to sign a statement — sometimes presented as a written interview or questionnaire — that asks whether you received any earnings or financial performance representations during the course of buying a franchise.
 If they told or gave you any information about how much your franchise may earn, report it fully on the questionnaire or other statement.
 If you don’t, you may be waiving any right to contest the earnings representations that were made to you and that you used to make your decision to buy.

 BEFORE YOU SIGN THE FRANCHISE AGREEMENT

 The franchisor’s disclosures may change between the time you receive the FDD and the time you sign the franchise agreement.
 For example, the franchisor may have updated its FDD each calendar quarter and must update the FDD after its fiscal year ends.
 You have the right to ask for a copy of any updated information before you sign the franchise agreement.
 An updated FDD may reveal new lawsuits were filed by or against the franchisor, changes in the franchisor’s management or training teams, more current financial performance data or other useful information.

 Additional Sources of Information

-- Check with the local Better Business Bureau (BBB) in the cities where the franchisor has its headquarters.
-Ask if any consumers have complained about the company's products, services, or personnel.
+Check with the local BBB in the cities where the franchisor has its headquarters and the city where you’re thinking of buying a franchise.
+Ask whether there are complaints on file about the franchisor’s products, services or personnel.

 THE TEXT ABOVE IS PUBLIC DOMAIN MATERIAL AUTHORED BY AN AGENCY OF THE UNITED STATES GOVERNMENT AND NOT COPYRIGHTED BY THIS WEBSITE.
 To locate the original material (which may have been updated) click here.